hitchyjs/plugin-static/README.md

 		prefix: "/media",
 		folder: "media",
 	},
+	{
+		prefix: "/app",
+		folder: "app",
+		fallback: "index.html",
+	},
 ];
 ```

 On using a configuration like this requesting pathname **/files/some/file.ext** will respond with content of file **<project-folder>/static/files/some/file.ext**.
 The plugin supports several common sorts of files delivering any unknown type of file with announced content type **application/octet-stream**.

+The last example is configuring fallback to be delivered on requests for actually missing files.
+This is useful in combination with web applications that handle routes themselves and thus require all routes referring to the the application's bootstrap file.